-While some people don’t want to see their dandleions pulled of their garden, some just cannot wait to see the first yelow blossoms sprouting from their grass.
+While some people don’t want to see their dandelions pulled off their garden, some just cannot wait to see the first yellow blossoms sprouting from the grass.
 I belong to the latter.
 Especially this year, since I have been waiting impatiently for the first blossoms to come.
 My hands were dry and cracked and I was hoping to fix it with some home made dandelion salve.
-You can find more information about the medical benefits of dandelions here

 Making dandelion infused oil.